architect/arc.codes/src/shared/en/aws/guides-cors.md

 It is possible to write a very elaborate `read` function.
 Give `sucrase` a try for transpiling jsx, tsx, and flow. `Babel` and `Rollup` work within AWS Lambda too.
 These tools can run within acceptable time, and content can be cached between warm executions making a very fast dynamic asset build chain.

-For this example, we'll start with the following clientside source:
+For this example, we'll start with the following client-side source:

 ```javascript
 // /js/index.mjs